cscart/docs/en/user_guide/manage_products/categories/category_attributes.rst

 Category Properties
 *******************

-When you create or edit a category, your specify a number of properties.
+When you create or edit a category, you specify a number of properties.
 For convenience, properties are grouped under several tabs.

 .. contents::
     :backlinks: none